kelseyblair/practice-and-junk/README.md

 ```
 Smash that like button,
 furiously leave a comment,
-and subcribe like your life depends on it.
+and subscribe like your life depends on it.
 ```